0nandon/SEAL/README.md

 #### 1. Training events backbone

 You need to train events backbone by following the EventSAM.
-Enter the path to store the checkpoints in Line 94 of event_encoder/train_eventsam.py.
+Enter the path to store the checkpoints in <a href="https://github.com/0nandon/SEAL/blob/064a50320dbb858769a4bf3101a940bc764c6bd9/event_encoder/train_eventsam.py#L94">here<a> of event_encoder/train_eventsam.py.
 ```
 python event_encoder/train_eventsam.py
 ```